Squidgets: Sketch-based Widget Design for Scene Manipulation: Abstract

 \section{Abstract}

-Squidgets or 'sketch-widgets' is a novel stroke-based UI framework for direct scene manipulation.
-Squidgets is motivated by the observation that sketch strokes comprising visual abstractions of scene elements implicitly provide natural handles for the direct manipulation of scene parameters.
-Configurations of such strokes can further be explicitly drawn by users to author custom widgets associated with scene attributes.
-Users manipulate a scene by simply drawing strokes: a squidget is selected by partially matching the drawn stroke against both implicit scene contours and explicitly authored curves, and used in-situ to interactively control scene parameters associated with the squidget.
-We present an implementation of squidgets within the 3D modeling animation system {\it Maya}, and report on an evaluation of squidget creation and manipulation, by both casual users and professional artists.
+People naturally sketch strokes over graphical scenes to convey scene changes.
+We propose automatically interpreting these strokes to execute scene changes with squidgets ({\em sketch-widgets}), a novel sketch-based UI framework for direct scene manipulation.
+Squidgets are motivated by the observation that curves resulting from visually abstracting scene elements provide natural handles for the direct manipulation of scene parameters.
+Additional curves can be defined by users to author custom handles associated with scene attributes.
+Users manipulate a scene by simply drawing strokes, that are partially matched against scene curves to select a squidget and interactively control scene parameters associated with the squidget.
+We present an implementation of squidgets within the 3D animation system {\it Maya}, showing 2D/3D stroke input to manipulate 2D/3D scenes.
+We report on a controlled experiment evaluating squidgets on 2D object translation and deformation tasks, and a broader informal study on squidget creation and manipulation.